What Does it Take to Be a Postal Service Clerk?

 - Respond to complaints regarding mail theft, delivery problems, and lost or damaged mail, filling out forms and making appropriate referrals for investigation.

-When polled, Postal Service Clerks say the following skills are most frequently used in their jobs:
+Postal Service Clerks state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.